michelsalib/Readr7/README.markdown

 The small dependencies are already packaged into the solution.

 - You must have the mango beta release installed on your phone and the correponding development tools
-- It uses silverlight toolkit recompiled for windows phone 7.1 (beta)
+- It uses silverlight toolkit for windows phone 7.1
 - It uses MVVM Light Toolkit for windows phone 7.1 (beta)
 - It uses RestSharp library